OpenTermsArchive/opentermsarchive.org/content/publications/tiktok-and-the-us-national-security-frame-data-power-jurisdiction-and-strategic-exposure/index.md

 The Open Terms Archive findings complicate this distinction.
 If a platform can continue expanding sensitive data collection even within jurisdictions characterized by robust regulatory oversight, then compliance-based approaches alone may not fully address long-term strategic exposure.
 From a national security perspective, this raises questions about whether existing regulatory frameworks are equipped to account for platform trajectory, accumulated capability, and jurisdictional leverage over time.

 TikTok thus highlights a broader governance dilemma.
-Platforms operating at global scale increasingly function as infrastructure with potential national security relevance, yet oversight mechanisms remain largely organized around company-specific compliance rather than systemic risk.
+Platforms operating at global scale increasingly function as infrastructure with potential national security relevance, yet oversight mechanisms globally remain largely organised around industry-specific compliance rather than systemic risk.
 The TikTok case has brought these tensions into clearer view, prompting renewed attention to how data-driven platforms are assessed, governed, and constrained as their capabilities evolve.
 Whether such scrutiny results in more durable governance frameworks or remains focused on individual platforms remains an open question.